-5 Different Ways to Pull Guard
+5 Different Ways to Pull Guard in Brazilian Jiu-Jitsu

-Pull vs Jump
+Pull vs. Jump

-Classic Closed Guard Pull
+Classic Closed-Guard Pull

 The classic pull from the feet starts with standard judo grips (you have a grip on your partner's lapel with your right hand, and their sleeve with your left hand).
 Step onto your partner's right hip with your left foot, keeping a little distance, and using the grips you have on their gi, swivel your head out in the direction of your partner's right foot.
 This should allow ample room for your free (right) foot to "windshield wiper" around your partner's waist, ending with them in your closed guard.
 You should have good posture control with the lapel grip, too.